cscannell-inacloud/Microsoft-Teams-Docs/teams/botsconversation.md

 ﻿# Sending and receiving messages

 Bots in Microsoft Teams allow sending messages in either personal conversations with a single user or a group conversation in a Teams channel.

-## Initiating a conversation

-Microsoft Teams currently supports four methods for conversation:
-* One-on-One Response - Users can interact in a private conversation with a bot by simply selecting the added bot in the chat history, or typing its name or Bot ID in the To: box on a new chat.
-* One-on-One Direct messages - Your bot can create 1:1 conversations with users.
-This will allow your bot to proactively notify them.
-* In Channel Response - A bot can be @mentioned in a channel if it has been added to the team.
-Note that additional replies to a bot in a channel require @mentioning the bot - it will not respond to replies where it is not @mentioned.
-* In Channel Conversation Creation - A bot in a channel may also initiate a new conversation in a channel.

-Note that bots in private group chats are currently not supported.
+>Note: bots in private group chats are currently not supported.

 ## Conversation basics